mateicristea88/trustchain-android/docs/source/connection.rst

 Networking classes and their responsibilities
 =============================================
-There are two main classes which have to do with networking. `Network <https://github.com/klikooo/CS4160-trustchain-android/blob/master/app/src/main/java/nl/tudelft/cs4160/trustchain_android/network/Network.java>`_ and `OverviewConnectionsActivity <https://github.com/klikooo/CS4160-trustchain-android/blob/master/app/src/main/java/nl/tudelft/cs4160/trustchain_android/main/OverviewConnectionsActivity.java>`_.
+There are two main classes which have to do with networking. :base-repo:`Network <network/Network.java>` and :base-repo:`OverviewConnectionsActivity <main/OverviewConnectionsActivity.java>`.

 The Network class is a singleton class and is responsible for sending and receiving messages.
 It has a datagram channel which has a socket bound to a local port (default 1873).
 Through this channel messages are send and received to and from peers.
 The network class has methods to build the different messages of the protocol.